drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 now, we need to stop using `blogdown::serve_site()` because it messes up with the above workflow.
 If you have knit an `.Rmd` before you will have noticed that it makes a folder called `[title]_files/`.
-In this folder, all images, widgets etc from your code chunks in the `.Rmd` are stored, so that the end document has access to what the code has made.
+In this folder, all images, widgets etc. from your code chunks in the `.Rmd` are stored, so that the end document has access to what the code has made.
-Blogdown has a pipeline that taked this folder, renames it and places in static, and also alters come pieces in the `html` to access the files from this renames and relocated folder.
+Blogdown has a pipeline that takes this folder, renames it and places in static, and also alters come pieces in the `html` to access the files from this renames and relocated folder.
-We dont want this anymore.
+We don't want this any more.
 Since we are bundling the page, the folder made for the post is within the bundled folder, meaning it will be ported with all other files and all paths are already working.
 If you run `blogdown::serve_site()` it will mess up the nice changes we have made!